-International students who have successfully completed three or more years of substantive academic coursework at or above the baccalaureate level at an institution where English is the language of instruction may not be required to submit TOEFL or Academic IELTS scores or to take UWest's EPT.
-All students admitted to a bachelor's degree program will be required to complete a writing and math assessment during orientation.
+International students who have successfully completed three or more years of substantive academic coursework at or above the baccalaureate level at an institution where English is the language of instruction may be eligible for a waiver of the TOEFL/IELTS/ EPT requirement.
+This determination will be made by the Admissions committee based on the applicant's entire application.